fl101/awardfares-blog/_posts/2023-11-23-introducing-delta.md

 ## Introducing Delta SkyMiles Award Search

 We're excited to announce that AwardFares now supports the Delta SkyMiles program!
-You can now tap into one of the coolest and most flexible frequent flyer programs around to scout out your next adventure.
-Delta SkyMiles is all about giving you a myriad of options, destinations, and partner airlines, and we're bringing all that directly to your fingertips.
+You can now tap into one of the coolest and most flexible frequent flyer programs to scout your next adventure.
+Delta SkyMiles is all about giving you myriad options, destinations, and partner airlines, and we're bringing all that directly to your fingertips.

 ### Redeem on Delta Air Lines

-Once you select Delta SkyMiles, you will see all seats availbe on Delta Air Lines flights, and their prices including taxes and fees required to book.
+Once you select Delta SkyMiles, you will see all seats available on Delta Air Lines flights and their prices, including taxes and fees required to book.

-AwardFares will display prices and availability in all cabin types including Economy, Premium Economy, Business and First Class (domestica and international).
+AwardFares will display prices and availability in all cabin types, including Economy, Premium Economy, Business, and First Class (domestic and international).

-Add **Delta** to the **Airline** filter to only display Delta-operated flights.
+Add **Delta** to the **Airline** filter to display only Delta-operated flights.

 <img src="../assets/img/introducing-delta/jfk-cdg-delta.webp" alt="New York to Paris Award Flights with Delta Sky Miles." class="noborder"/>

 ### Redeem on SkyTeam Airlines

-In addition to searching on Delta Air Lines, AwardFares will show availability across al SkyTeam and other SkyMiles partner airlines.
+In addition to searching on Delta Air Lines, AwardFares will show availability across all SkyTeam and other SkyMiles partner airlines.

-As we can see below, we can search for seats on Air France or KLM from New York to Paris.
+As shown below, we can search for Air France or KLM seats from New York to Paris.

 <img src="../assets/img/introducing-delta/jfk-cdg-af.webp" alt="New York to Paris Award Flights with Delta Sky Miles." class="noborder"/>